quawb/LivingCodeLog/hearingLiveCode.md

 I should've taken more screenshots, this is the only one I remembered to take!

 Regardless, had a lot of fun playing with someone, I was actually quite nervous about this, I guess live anything makes me nervous.
+Its been a while since I have done anything with music, I had learned a decent amount of music stuff in the past but honestly I stopped really playing, but I found this really fun.
 I played around a bunch by myself before I made the ensemble room.
-It was definately more fun playing with someone else though, even though I'm not sure who I was playing with lol.
-Sometimes on my won I would get stuck, but there are much more ideas to bounce around with someone else and I like stopping and listening to what they are doing and then trying something different, etc. I was surprised how quickly the time went by while we were doing this.
+I actually went through the whole cheat sheet and made my own reduced cheat sheet of samples I liked, yeah I know I'm a little crazy but I felt like I needed something infront of me to reference and help me think of what I wanted to do next, otherwise I would plateau.
+It was definately more fun playing with someone else though.
+Sometimes on my own I would get stuck, but there are much more ideas to bounce around with someone else and I like stopping and listening to what they are doing and then trying something different then I was originally planning.

 Things I like doing:
 - starting out with just ```s "fire"```